pulsejet/memories/docs/install.md

 Memories is an app for [Nextcloud](https://nextcloud.com/), so you need to install Nextcloud first.
 You can find the installation instructions [here](https://docs.nextcloud.com/server/latest/admin_manual/installation/).

 For the best experience, we recommend to use the latest stable version of Nextcloud and PHP.
 For easy setup and maintenance, you can use the community Nextcloud Docker image, and add extra dependencies using a custom Dockerfile.
-Another good option is to use [Nextcloud AIO](https://github.com/nextcloud/all-in-one#how-to-use-this).
-There you don't need to build your custom Nextcloud container as everything needed is bundled.
+Another option is to use [Nextcloud AIO](https://github.com/nextcloud/all-in-one#how-to-use-this), in which case most dependencies are already installed.

 ## Requirements